friendlyshade/fsi/README.md

 **Note that calling `Writer::close()` is optional.
 If it's not explicitly called, it will be invoked automatically during the destruction of the `Writer` object.
 However, the file will remain locked by the application until then.**

 ## Specification

+### FAQ

+#### Why is the thumbnail data section mandatory (always present) even when the byte indicating the presence of thumbnail data is set to false (zero)?
+This allows to quickly add, modify or remove a thumbnail from a file without having to alter its structure.
+Offsetting the image data after prepending thumbnail data virtually means rewriting the entire file.

+#### Why is the thumbnail data section not included at the end of the file but before the image data section instead?
+For programs that require only the thumbnail instead of the image data (e.g., a Windows shell extension), it is more efficient to have this data located before the image data section.
+This approach helps avoiding potential/unnecessary delays with large images because of the file system needing to perform additional seeks to reach the thumbnail data.

 ### FSI v2 (experimental)
 All data should be read/written in little-endian byte order.